ICodeMyOwnLife/learn-typescript-basic/declare self/README.md

-# `self` object
+# `declare self`

-Examples of declaring type for the `self` object in a specific file:
+Examples of declaring type for the `self` object in a specific script file:

 - declaring self as `ServiceWorkerGlobalScope` for service worker script files
 - declaring self as `DedicatedWorkerGlobalScope` for dedicated web worker script files
 - or even declaring self as `Window` for normal browser script files (which is normally unnecessary)

+This also applies to other global objects:

+- declaring `globalThis` as `NodeJS.Global` for NodeJS script files

 ## TODO